ajcode404/system-design-monorepo/connection-pool/readme.md

 - Simple connection pool, in golang for mysql db connect.
 - This is a simple prototype to understand concept of connection pool and how they work.
 - I'll be attaching the steps to execute this codebase soon.
-- I should also use docker to kind do things.
 - I am also thinking if we can use Makefile to automate the setup process hmm let's see.